Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="useragent"></a>
-#### useragent
+#### useragent - config
 Specifies a User-Agent string to be sent in outgoing HTTP headers.
-If this setting is not used, the default User-Agent string sent is "WebInject".
+If this setting is not used, the default User-Agent string sent is "WebImblaze".
 A User-Agent string is how each request identifies itself to the web server.

 ```xml
 <useragent>Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.0)</useragent>